thirumurthis/Learnings/gRPC/spring-native-notes-for-blog.md

 }
 ```

+### Full Source Code

+The complete code to the Spring application with gRPC link [grpc-app git repo](https://github.com/thirumurthis/projects/tree/main/grpc-app).

-### About the application
+### About The Client Server Application

-- The Spring gRPC usage demonstrated in the project is an client server application which doesn't use any third-party gRPC library.
+- The Client Server application uses the native Spring gRPC starter and doesn't utilize third-party libraries.
-- The project is a multi-module maven project, it contains below child modules.
-The parent pom.xml properties includes the jar dependencies version.
+- The project is a multi-module maven project, all the dependency versions are grouped in the properties section of parent pom.xml.
+Below are the list of child modules
-    1. proto-idl - This module defines the service in the protobuf that will be uses by the server and client.
-The maven build will generate java stub code and generates the code as jar.
+    1. proto-idl - This module includes protobuf files with the service defined which will be used by the server and client.
+This sub-module will be packaged to the jar when the project is built with maven command.
-    2. grpc-server - This module implements the service stubs to handle the client requests.
-The proto-idl jar dependency addedin the pom.xml.
-The `@GrpcService` annotated class will register the services when server application starts.
+    2. grpc-server - This module includes the implementation of generated stubs to handle the client requests.
+The proto-idl jar is added as dependency in the pom.xml.
+The class that implements the server stub is annotated with `@GrpcService` this will be scanned by the Spring auto-configuration and service will be registerd to Spring context when the application starts.
     3. grpc-client-one - This module creates the clients using the stubs, created a blocking or synchronized client.
 The proto-idl jar dependency is added in the pom.xml.
 The client is configured with retrypolicy configuration defined in application.yaml.

-#### Modules in the project
+### Modules in the project
-- proto-idl service:
+- proto-idl module:
     - This service defined in the protobuf file creates an order, update the order, streams the order status and also includes a method to simulate netowrk delay and random exception.
     - The maven build `mvn clean install` will package the generated code to jar file.
 This generated code includes stubs to be implemented by server/client.
     - Along with the protobug generated code, a java AppConstants class is also packaged in the jar and used in client and server module.

-- grpc-server application:
+- grpc-server module:
-    - The order state is stored in a H2 database which is configured to store the data in file under `data` folder in the project root.
+    - The server uses H2 database to store the order state.
+The H2 database is configured to store the state in file once the application starts the file will be created under `data` folder of the project root.
 The database schema and ddl script with sample data is placed under the `resource` folder.
-    - The gRPC application server starts in 9090 port which is default port.
-If the H2 console is enabled the console is accessible using 8080 port.
-    - When the application starts the H2 db will be created if the database doesn't exist, and the script will load some sample data.
-The database script is idompotent.
+When the application starts the sample data can be used for testing the server response.
+The database script is idompotent, so the application be restarted multiple times.
+    - The server starts in default gRPC port 9090.
+The H2 console can be enabled and UI can be accessed in 8080 port.
-    - The DTO layer under the `com.spring.grpc.dto` defines the entity for order and status which also includes simple builder pattern.
+    - The DTO layer under the `com.spring.grpc.dto` defines the entity for order and status, it aslo includes simple builder pattern for easy usage.
     - The `OrderHandler` component class has the necessary service to access the database and it is used in the service impmentation.
-    - The service implementation is defined in `com.spring.grpc.service.OrderService`.
-This class is annotated with `@GrpcService`, which will load the service to the spring context on startup.
-The implementation looks like below
+    - The generated stub service code is implemented in `com.spring.grpc.service.OrderService`.
+Since this class is annotated with `@GrpcService` this service will be registered to the Spring context by Spring auto-configuration on startup.
+The service defined in the protobuf is generated as stub and the method is override in the service like in below code snippet.

      ```java
        @GrpcService